adaltas/node-csv/src/index.coffee.md

       # Counters
       @lines = 0 # Number of lines encountered in the source dataset
       @count = 0 # Number of records being processed
+      @skipped = 0 # Number of records skipped due to errors
       # Constants
       @is_int = /^(\-|\+)?([1-9]+[0-9]*)$/
       # @is_float = /^(\-|\+)?([0-9]+(\.[0-9]+)([eE][0-9]+)?|Infinity)$/